alberto-moreno-sa/linio-standards/php-coding-standard.md

 * The default value of a property SHOULD be placed in the class constructor
 * When binding parameters in `PDO`, you MUST use named parameters instead of numbered ones
 * `date()` function MUST NOT be used when manipulating dates, only outputting strings

+## Symfony

+* Routes SHOULD be named by bundle, controller, action: cart_index_update
+* URI SHOULD follow the bundle structure and use dashes for word separation: cart/index/update-product